On Appell sequences of polynomials of Bernoulli and Euler type: Introduction

-For $q=a=1,$ $\omega=2$, we reobtain the classical Euler polynomials.
-It will be shown that these new polynomials possess many of the properties of their classical analogues.
+The second aim of this paper is to introduce the notions of \textit{ Bernoulli polynomials of the second kind} and of \textit{Euler--type polynomials}.

+All these polynomials can also play a role in discrete mathematics.
+Indeed, they satisfy certain interesting linear difference equations of order $p$ in one variable, defined in a two--dimensional space of parameters.

+The future research plans on generalized Bernoulli polynomials include possible applications in analytic number theory, in particular to the theory of Dirichlet L--series and Riemann--Hurwitz zeta function.
+Results in this direction have been obtained in \cite{Tempesta1} and \cite{Tempesta2}, where a new construction relating generalized Bernoulli polynomials, formal groups and L--series is proposed.

 The paper is organized as follows.
-In Section 2, some properties of universal Bernoulli polynomials are discussed.
-In Section 3, a brief introduction to finite operator calculus is presented, with a discussion in Section 4 of the delta operator theory.
-In Section 5, generalized Stirling numbers are considered.
-In Section 6, new Bernoulli--type polynomials of the first kind are introduced.
-They are used in Section 7 to generate sequences of integer numbers.
-The Bernoulli--type polynomials of the second kind are introduced and discussed in Section 8.
-The proposed generalization of Euler polynomials is discussed in the final Section 9.
+In Section 2, a brief introduction to finite operator calculus is presented, with a discussion in Section 3 of difference delta operators.
+In Section 4, generalized Stirling numbers are considered.
+In Section 5, new Bernoulli--type polynomials of the first kind are introduced.
+The Bernoulli--type polynomials of the second kind are introduced and discussed in Section 6.
+A generalization of Euler polynomials is discussed in the final Section 7.